benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## OAuth2 requirements {#oauth2}

-If OAuth2 is used, the OAuth2 server MUST adhere either to the [OAuth2Client] specification, including all SHOULD requirements stated in those.
+If OAuth2 is used, the OAuth2 server MUST adhere to the [OAuth2Client] specification, including all SHOULD requirements.
+Given that
+* authURL
+* tokenURL
+* client ID
+* scope
+are provided in the AutoConfig response, steps "Fetching the Authorization Server Metadata" and "Dynamic Client Registration" as well as scope names MAY be skipped in favor of the values in the Autoconfig response.
+The remaining guarantees in the [OAuth2Client] specification that the OAuth2 server gives to the mail client stay in force, including refresh token validity times.

 The provider MUST allow any client application that acts on behalf of the end user who the mailbox is for.